Rakovica Monastery: Other objects

 The monastery includes the konaks (Knežev, Ljubičlin, Platonov).
 There are also a minute park and a drinking fountain within the complex.
 The drinking fountain was designed by Jovan Ilkić.
 The complex also contains a vineyard.
 There is monument to Vasa Čarapić, along the north outer wall.
 It was dedicated in 1910, and sculptured by Kosta Jovanović.
-On the western wall, there is a memorial plaque with the names of soldiers who died in the 1912-1913 Balkan wars.
+On the western wall, there is a memorial plaque with the names of soldiers who died in the 1912–1913 Balkan wars.

-Burial sites
+Burials

 A number of important historical and religious figures or the members of the royal Obrenović dynasty are buried within the monastery complex.

 Son of the ruling prince Miloš Obrenović, Todor, who died as a baby in 1830, was buried in the monastery.
 It was the reason why Miloš supported the renewal of the monastery during his reign, so as his successor, and Todor's brother, Mihailo Obrenović.^{[1]} One section of the monastery was named after Miloš' wife Ljubica, the so-called Ljubica's konak, which is not to be confused with her quarters with the same name in downtown Belgrade's Kosančićev Venac neighborhood, the Princess Ljubica's Residence.
 Members of the royal family are mostly buried in the chapel, in the right section of the churchyard.
 Others include Miloš' brother Jevrem Obrenović, his wife Tomanija Bogićević Obrenović (1796–1881) and Milivoje Blaznavac, a military general and prime minister of Serbia, who was married to Jevrem's and Tomanija's granddaughter Katarina.
 Simka Obrenović (1818–37), Jevrem's and Tomanija's daughter, is buried next to the church dedicated to the archangel Michael.
 The monastery became a sort of a mausoleum for Jevrem's family, as his and Tomanija's children and grandchildren were also buried there.

 On the other, northern side of the church, one of the leaders of the First Serbian Uprising, Vasa Čarapić, was buried.
 Also close to the church are the tombs of two Serbian Orthodox Church patriarchs, Dimitrije (in 1930) and Pavle (in 2009).
 Patriarch Pavle specifically asked to be buried in the Rakovica Monastery and his tomb became sort of a pilgrimage site as it is toured by numerous visitors.
 The tombstone is in the shape of the cross made of white marble with the inscriptions "Patriarch Pavle" on one, and "I await the resurrection of the dead" on the other side.

 The monastery also keeps the holy relics of the Saint hieromartyrs Procopius of Scythopolis and Theodore of Tyre, Saint Nectarios of Aegina and the particle of the True Cross.
 They were donated to the monastery by the Patriarch German who brought them from his visit to Jerusalem in 1959.